pvaret/SunsetSettings/docs/source/usage.rst

 .. warning::

-    Note that the Bundle fields *have* to be instantiated in the Settings class definition, else you will encounter strange bugs that will confuse you.
-If you encounter problems where modifying the value of a Key in a Bundle also changes the value of the corresponding Key in another Bundle, make sure that your Bundle fields are properly instantiated.
+    Note that the Bunch fields *have* to be instantiated in the Settings class definition, else you will encounter strange bugs that will confuse you.
+If you encounter problems where modifying the value of a Key in a Bunch also changes the value of the corresponding Key in another Bunch, make sure that your Bunch fields are properly instantiated.

-    Using type annotations for Bundle fields ensures that the type checker will catch un-instantiated Bundles.
+    Using type annotations for Bunch fields ensures that the type checker will catch un-instantiated Bunches.

-Bundles can be nested within other Bundles:
+Bunches can be nested within other Bunches:

 .. code-block:: python

-    >>> class Colors(Bundle):
+    >>> class Colors(Bunch):
     ...     bg_color: Key[str] = Key(default="#ffffff")
     ...     fg_color: Key[str] = Key(default="#000000")

-    >>> class Font(Bundle):
+    >>> class Font(Bunch):
     ...     font_name: Key[str] = Key(default="Arial")
     ...     font_size: Key[int] = Key(default=14)

-    >>> class UI(Bundle):
+    >>> class UI(Bunch):
     ...     colors: Colors = Colors()
     ...     font: Font     = Font()

-It is possible and safe to have multiple Bundle fields instantiated from the same Bundle class:
+It is possible and safe to have multiple Bunch fields instantiated from the same Bunch class:

 .. code-block:: python